chethanprabhakar/minm/README.md

-# Smache
+# Minm

-This is a simple Flutter app to add and manage books.
+This is a simple Flutter app to catalog, manage and share books with the community.

 ## Features